winahannah/logKEY/README.md

 - Email and Notification will be sent to the user's email when an inappropriate word has been detected by the keylogger.

-# To stop or uninstall the software in the target computer
+# Uninstallation of the software

 - Go to task manager